GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 You do not suffer a point of Spell Sickness as a result of using your reaction for Reflexive Casting.
 You gain a bonus to your saves against magical effects equal to your [Inte] bonus.

-### 7) Phased Strike
+### 7) Arcane Deflection
-When you attack a creature afflicted with more Spell Sickness than yourself, including an attack from a spell, you gain a +1 bonus to your attack roll.
+If you do not have any arcanae memorized and are subject to an attack from a magical effect, you may use your reaction to grant yourself a bonus to your defense against it equal to your [Inte] bonus.
+If you do, and the attack is not a critical failure, you accrue a point of Spell Sickness.

 ### 8) Prepared Spell
 When you finish a full rest, choose a spell you know and a tier up to your current [Inte] bonus.
 You may cast that spell at the selected tier, without having to make a spellcheck.
 For all intents and purposes, the spellcheck is considered a success and your points of success are equal to your current [Inte] score.
 Once cast, you must complete a number full rests equal to the tier of spell prepared this way before doing so again.
 You may only have a single spell prepared this way and cannot prepare a spell at a tier higher than you have cast it already.